 A surprising first step

 First of all, let’s get you up to speed with the science.
+Knowing how to stay cool while running means understanding your body.
 Dr Andrew Drake, British Athletics Talent Hub Manager says:

 - Running economy is directly proportional to heat loss.